First and foremost… I AM NOT ROALD DAHL!

 I spent the spring of 1998 in London, England as part of the Notre Dame London Program.
 While there I had the opportunity to visit the Roald Dahl Children’s Gallery in Aylesbury and meet the curators of that museum.
 I was also supposed to go to Gipsy House and actually meet Felicity Dahl, but unfortunately our schedules never coincided.
 Nevertheless, the trip was amazing and I felt I had benefitted by simply absorbing the country and culture that Dahl lived in for most of his life.

 In October 1999 I decided to leave my comfy job at home in the States and make my way back to England.
 It turned out to be the best decision I could’ve made.
 I got a great job, made new friends, and met the person I want to spend the rest of my life with.
 I also enjoyed meeting English Dahl fans and visiting some of the places he mentions in his stories.
 In May 2000 I finally got to meet Felicity Dahl, who is just the nicest person I could possibly imagine.
 I also got to see Gipsy House, which (for me) represented the pinnacle of everything Dahl.
 I stood there just amazed at how far this site has taken me.

 After two years in England, I was ready to move on.
 As my partner is Australian, Sydney was the obvious destination.
 We’ve been here since the end of 2001 and I couldn’t be happier.

-Anyway, that's me in a nutshell.
-A rather cheesy description I suppose, but mostly I just wanted to make it clear that I'm NOT Roald Dahl. *sigh* I feel really bad when people send me fanmail addressed to him.
-On the other hand, if I happen to have caught your fancy and you think you might like to know a little bit more about me, check out my personal home page or drop me a line.
-I love meeting fellow Dahlfans!
+Anyway, that’s me in a nutshell.
+A rather cheesy description I suppose, but mostly I just wanted to make it clear that I’m NOT Roald Dahl. *sigh* I feel really bad when people send me fan-mail addressed to him.
+On the other hand, if I happen to have caught your fancy and you think you might like to know a little bit more about me, check out my personal site or weblog, or drop me a line.
+I love meeting fellow Dahl fans!